fbq('track', 'ViewContent');

 November Resources: Suggestions and resources for Election Day, Veterans Day, and Thanksgiving Day, including some freebies!

-Once they figure out what Veterans are, they can write thank you notes to Veterans using this freebie!
-Thank You Veterans!
+Once they figure out what Veterans are, they can use this freebie to write thank you notes to them.
+Thank You, Veterans!

 November Resources: Suggestions and resources for Election Day, Veterans Day, and Thanksgiving Day, including some freebies!